RyanAmeri/blog/2020_09_09_think_like_javascript_01.md

 Each section will end with a practice exercise to solidify the topics covered in the post.
 In the latter sections, we will develop a library checkout system and implement the same program using various different structures: using functions, modules, classes and prototypes.
 This will enable us to clearly see the pros and cons of each, and where each structure might be preferred.

-Though this blog series' content and presentation are my own and original, I owe a heavy debt to [Kyle Simpson](https://twitter.com/getify?lang=en) for his excellent structure of material in his [Deep JavaScript Foundations v3](https://frontendmasters.com/courses/deep-javascript-v3/introduction/) course on [Frontend Masters](https://frontendmasters.com).
+Though this blog series' content and presentation are my own and original, I owe a heavy debt to [Kyle Simpson](https://twitter.com/getify?lang=en) for his excellent [Deep JavaScript Foundations v3](https://frontendmasters.com/courses/deep-javascript-v3/introduction/) course on [Frontend Masters](https://frontendmasters.com).
 I'd highly encourage those who want to dive more in-depth to take the course and to read his [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) book series.
 This does **not** imply that the content here is in any shape or form endorsed or approved by Kyle Simpson.